atom-community/tool-bar/README.md

 `iconset` (defaults to `Octicons`), `data` and `priority` (defaults `50`) are optional.

+The return value of this method shares another method called `setEnabled(enabled)` to enable or disable the button.

 ### `.addSpacer({priority})`

 The method `addSpacer` has only one optional property `priority` (defaults